cs3org/eos-reva-plugin/CONTRIBUTING.md

 allows staging and committing only some changes.

-For example, if your work is done on the reva daemon, prefix the commit message with `revad: my message`, if you work on the cli prefix it with `reva: my message`, if you work only on the package directory, prefix it with `pkg/pkgname: my message` and so on.
+For example, if your work is done on the fs interface, prefix the commit message with `fs: my message`, if you work on the client prefix it with `client: my message`, and so on.

 Code Review
 ===========